 However, not all problems with milk are caused by lactose; sometimes it is milk protein that is the culprit.
 This causes an immune reaction to the protein in the milk.
 This response may occur immediately if you have a classic (Type I) allergy, or even days later if you have a delayed (Type III) food allergy.
 Such delayed reactions can occur if nutrients that cannot normally enter the bloodstream get into it due to damage to the small intestine.
 In this case, the immune system is activated and inflammations occur in the body.
 Symptoms range from gastrointestinal problems to headaches.
 The ImuPro test examines whether such a delayed response is triggered by milk protein.

-Under what names does milk appear on food labels?
+What names can milk appear under, on food labels?

 Which products can contain milk?